 A lot more.

-We didn’t realize it until we moved here for the first time.
-And that’s why we moved back as soon as we could.
+We didn’t fully understand it until we visited Cape Town for the first time.
+So we ended up sticking around for six months.
+And we returned for another six months as soon as we could.

 Use our Cape Town blog to guide your trip and you won’t want to leave either.